zachvlat/Dynamic-Color-FIrefox-Theme/README.md

 # Dynamic Color Firefox Theme

-A minimal Firefox theme that dynamically colors the interface using CSS custom properties while maintaining the browser's default layout and behavior.
+A minimal Firefox theme (heavily inspired by Material You theming) that dynamically colors the interface using CSS custom properties while maintaining the browser's default layout and behavior.

 ## Installation